hello-from-anon-researcher/hello-from-anon-researcher.github.io/docs/signatures/axentds.md

 ## High-level Description

 * Year: 2017
-* File Hash (SHA-256): a23a63f9c703f3f1a9d05e4dae51924bc1d4752f23f4f126990391ab07963e7b
 * Blog: https://nakedsecurity.sophos.com/2017/05/02/super-free-music-player-in-google-play-is-malware-a-technical-analysis/

-This malware sample aims to load a payload within assets which steals device and sensitive information.
-On user launch, the sample loads the local payload and implements an alarm to run periodically.
-The application then contains a time bomb, which waits 2 hours before performing additional tasks.
-Afterwards, the malware sample checks for analysis tools (such as TaintDroid), runs another time bomb of 8 hours, before collecting the user's device information and phone number to leak to their servers.
+This malware sample decrypts a local payload to perform malicious behaviors.
+It first checks whether a set time has past before collecting device and user-specific information.
+It then checks whether the device is a sandboxed using common emulator indicators and whether the app contains malware detection apps installed on the device (e.g., TaintDroid).
+It then leaks additional information to a second server and downloads a remote payload, which it then invokes to perform unknown behaviors.

 ## Signature
 ---